Beyond Compliance: The DPP as a Business Tool

 Official Sources

-If your DPP is going to exist anyway, it should work for you, not just for the regulator.
-Start free on OriginPass.eu and see how product passports can become a business channel, not just a compliance checkbox.
+If your DPP is going to exist anyway, it should work clearly and responsibly.
+Start free on OriginPass.eu and see how product passports can support compliance, product information and voluntary post-sale services without becoming a tracking layer.